Our licensed muscular therapists specialize in clinical and orthopedic muscular therapy.

 Many types of muscular therapy offer benefits beyond simple relaxation.
 Here are just a few of the health problems that may benefit from muscular therapy.
-Ask your doctor before using muscular therapy for any health condition, though.
+Ask your doctor before using muscular therapy for any health condition.

-- Back pain.
-More than one study has shown the effectiveness of muscular therapy for back pain.
+Back pain: Studies have shown the effectiveness of muscular therapy for back pain.
 In fact, one 2003 study showed it worked better than acupuncture or spinal modification for persistent low back pain — reducing the need for painkillers by 36%.

 Headache: Another type of pain — headache — also responds to muscular therapy, as shown by more than one study.
 Muscular therapy can reduce the number of migraines a person has and also improve sleep.

 Osteoarthritis: In the first clinical trial looking at the effectiveness of Swedish massage for knee osteoarthritis, participants who received a one-hour muscular therapy session either one or two times a week had improvements in pain, stiffness, and function.
 The control group had no such change.

 Anxiety: A review of more than 12 studies shows that muscular therapy helps relieve depression and anxiety.
 It lowered levels of cortisol by up to 50%.
 And muscular therapy increased levels of neurotransmitters that help reduce depression.